 PCB Trace Antennas

-PCB trace antennas are notoriously difficult to design, implement, and tune; particularly in a small and reliable implementation.
+Printed circuit board trace antennas are notoriously difficult to design, implement, and tune; particularly in a small and reliable implementation.
 Similar to a wire antenna, a trace antenna's size will depend on the frequencies of the target bandwidth.
-For example, at low frequencies, the length of the trace antenna will have to be much longer for the signal to resonate.
+For example, at low frequencies, the length of the trace antenna will have to be much longer for the signal integrity to resonate.

 The advantages in choosing a PCB trace antenna over a ceramic chip antenna are: